kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-19.md

 17. Which AWS tool is used to compare the cost of running an application on-premises to running the application in the AWS Cloud?
     - A. AWS Trusted Advisor
     - B. AWS Simple Monthly Calculator
-    - C. AWS Total Cost of Ownership (TCO) Calculator
+    - C. AWS Pricing Calculator
     - D. Cost Explorer

     <details markdown=1><summary markdown="span">Answer</summary>